pengfeng/ask.py/README.md

   Search web for the query and summarize the results

 Options:
-  -q, --query TEXT                Query to search  [required] --url-list TEXT                 Instead of doing web search, scrape the
+  --web-ui                        Launch the web interface -q, --query TEXT                Query to search
-                                  target URL list and answer the query based on the content  [default:
-                                  instructions/links.txt]
   -d, --date-restrict INTEGER     Restrict search results to a specific date
-                                  range, default is no restriction -s, --target-site TEXT          Restrict search results to a specific site, default is no restriction --output-language TEXT          Output language for the answer --output-length INTEGER         Output length for the answer -m, --model-name TEXT           Model name to use for inference -l, --log-level [DEBUG|INFO|WARNING|ERROR]
+                                  range, default is no restriction -s, --target-site TEXT          Restrict search results to a specific site, default is no restriction --output-language TEXT          Output language for the answer --output-length INTEGER         Output length for the answer --url-list-file TEXT            Instead of doing web search, scrape the target URL list and answer the query based on the content
+  -m, --model-name TEXT           Model name to use for inference -l, --log-level [DEBUG|INFO|WARNING|ERROR]
                                   Set the logging level  [default: INFO]